tarwn/BasicAzureStorageSDK/README.md

 are optional in the documentation are optional in the client.
 If there is only a limited set of input options allowed, an enum will exist that has those options.

+_Differences_

+For the most part, each API call will have 1 matching Request object.
+However, there are a few API calls that are actually multiple actions in a single call, and for those I have decided to make alter the pattern so the end consumer only has to deal with what is required/allowed for a specific action of the call rather than all possible inputs for all possible actions on one request.

-*PutBlob* Currently PutBlob is an exception, as it has been split into a PutBlockBlob and PutPageBlob.
+**PutBlob** has been split into a PutBlockBlob and PutPageBlob.
 In the API, some of the parameters are truly optional and some are only optional depending on which flavor you are uploading, so I chose to split it into two methods so that only the truly optional parameters would be optional and the ones that are type dependeant are not available for the opposite call.

+**LeaseContainer** Has 5 actions with different allowed and required inputs and different expected responses.
+I have split this into 5 calls because I would prefer to make it clear and simple which arguments are necessary for each call, even if it does somewhat break the model of 1 API call = 1 Request object.

+Note: This is an area that I find questionable in the API.
+I'm not sure why they chose to embed multiple actions into common requests like this, I think they generally did a good idea of making the API clear and these points stand out in contradiction to the rest.

 _Responses_